jianlin-cheng/DRCon/README.md

  # Running DRCon

-The DRCon, homodimer interchain predictor requires 4 features to predict the interchain contacts, they are as follows:
+The DRCon, homodimer interchain predictor requires 4 kinds of features to predict the interchain contacts, they are as follows:

 **(1) DNCON2 Features: This is the output of running DNCON2 (requires Step 1 of first time setup)**